Lake City, Colorado area, courtesy Wandering in the Mountains.

 To support this renewed mining activity, a mining camp called Lakeshore was established at the base of the mountain on the west side of Lake San Cristobal.
 Situated at the northwest end of the lake, a post office was established in October 1896.
 The camp grew to a population of about 75 residents and supported a school.

-By 1904, the major ore deposits had been exhausted and most of the mines were closed.
-By that time, the Golden Fleece Mine had produced $1,400,000 in silver and gold ore.
+By 1904, the major ore deposits had been exhausted, and most mines were closed.
+By then, the Golden Fleece Mine had produced $1,400,000 in silver and gold ore.
 It also shut down that year but operated intermittently until 1919.

 The post office at the Lakeshore mining camp was discontinued on May 14, 1904.
 Today, several summer cabins occupy the area where the camp once stood.